Beth Rivkah: Branches

 The seventh Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, founded other branches of Beth Rivkah in Yerres, France; Montreal, Quebec, Canada; Melbourne, Australia; Casablanca, Meknes, and Sefrou, Morocco; and Kfar Chabad, Israel in the 1940s and 1950s.
 By 1967, there were 98 Beth Rivkah schools worldwide, with an enrollment of 40,000 students.

 Yerres, France

 The Beth Rivkah school in the Paris neighborhood of Yerres opened in 1947.
 It consists of an early childhood division, elementary school, high school, and seminary for girls.
 There is also a cheder for boys.
-As of 2015, total enrollment is 600 students.
+As of 2015, the total enrollment is 600 students.

 Montreal

 Beth Rivkah Academy of Montreal opened in 1956.
 In 1967 it opened a facility for 500 students, with dormitory accommodations for 180.
 As of 2015, enrollment in the early childhood division, elementary school, and high school is 600 students aged 18 months to 18 years.
 Approximately 10 percent of students are immigrants, and there is a significant percentage of special-needs students in the elementary and high school divisions.
 In addition to providing religious and secular studies, the academy is an accredited French-language school.